keu/docs/software/cli-podman.md

     $ ssh-copy-id -p 10000 <user>@127.0.0.1
     $ sudo mkdir -p airflow-dir
     $ sudo chown core:core airflow-dir
-    $ sudo vi /etc/fuse.conf # uncomment the user_allow_other line and save the file
+    $ sudo vi /etc/fuse.conf
+    # uncomment the user_allow_other line in /etc/fuse.conf and save the file
     $ sshfs -p 10000 -o allow_other <user>@127.0.0.1:<local_airflow_dir_path> airflow-dir

     # check if sshfs is working fine or not